Monday, November 30, 2020

 30 November - 03 December 2020 | Bloemfontein, South Africa

-- To what extent have universities transformed their curricula to cater to the diverse student population taking into account indigenous knowledge?
+- To what extent have universities transformed their curricula to cater for the diverse student population?

-- How can innovative teaching and assessment strategies challenge the existing learning spaces in higher education?
+- How can innovative teaching strategies challenge the existing learning spaces in higher education?

-- To what extent are university teachers ready to embrace the fourth industrial revolution (4IR)?
+- To what extent are university teachers ready to embrace the fourth industrial revolution?

-- How can educational technologies, be used to enrich students’ learning experiences?
+- How can educational technologies, be used to facilitate and enrich students’ learning experiences especially during uncertain times?

-- Responsive curricula in learning spaces in a changing higher education environment.
+- Curriculum responsiveness in a changing higher education environment.

-- Integrating the traditional classroom with other learning spaces.
+- Integrating the traditional classroom with other learning spaces within the context of the coronavirus.

-- Promoting interaction, collaboration and engagement through flexible learning spaces.
+- Promoting interaction, collaboration, and engagement through flexible learning spaces and during uncertain times.

 - Transition from traditional to innovative learning spaces / technology-enabled learning spaces.

-- Managing diversity and inclusion in learning spaces.
+- Managing diversity and inclusion in online learning spaces during uncertain times such as the coronavirus pandemic.

 Call for Abstracts